-The school home page shall be located on the school's server.
+The school home page shall be located on the school's primary website.
 If the school has additional web pages on one or more sites on external web servers, then the school's home page shall provide direct links to all sites.
-All school web pages must conform to these guidelines regardless of the location, whether on the Holy Cross of San Antonio web server or an external web server.
-The school home page shall indicate the date of the last revision.
+All school web pages must conform to these guidelines regardless of the location, whether on the Holy Cross of San Antonio official website provider's server or other web servers The school home page shall indicate the date of the last revision.